babashka/babashka/doc/pods.md

   database.
 Implemented in Python.

 - [pod-babashka-filewatcher](examples/pods/pod-babashka-filewatcher): a
   filewatcher pod.
-It exposes one function `pod-babashka-filewatcher/watch` and return a `core.async` channel to listen for change events for a file path.
 Implemented in Rust.

 ### Naming

-When choosing a name for your pod, considering the following naming scheme:
+When choosing a name for your pod, we suggest the following naming scheme:

 ```
 pod-<user-id>-<pod-name>
 ```

-where `<user-id>` is your Github, Gitlab, etc. handle and `<pod-name>` describes the intent of your pod.
+where `<user-id>` is your Github or Gitlab handle and `<pod-name>` describes what your pod is about.

 Examples: